AscendLab

 PNG for lossless graphics

-Best when transparency, sharp UI screenshots, logos, or pixel-perfect graphics matter.
+Best when transparency, sharp UI screenshots, logos, or pixel-sharp graphics matter.

 Privacy and browser support